Derangements in Subspace Actions of Finite Classical Groups: Main results: proportion of derangements in subspace actions

 \subsection{SL}

 Recall that we are dealing with asymptotic results: thus the order of the group goes to infinity.
 This subsection considers the action of $GL(n,q)$ and cosets of $SL(n,q)$ in $GL(n,q)$ on $k$ dimensional subspaces.
-Throughout we suppose that $1 \leq k \leq n/2$, as the actions on $k$ spaces and $n-k$ spaces are isomorphic.
+Throughout we suppose that $1 \leq k \leq n/2$, as the actions of elements on $k$ spaces and on $n-k$ spaces have the same number of fixed points, and so in particular the proportion of derangements is the same in both cases.

-First, we show that for any fixed $k$ ($1 \leq k \leq n/2$), the proportion of derangements on $k$-spaces is uniformly bounded away from 0.
+First, we show that for any fixed $k$ ($1 \leq k \leq n/2$), the proportion of elements which are regular semisimple and derangements on $k$-spaces is uniformly bounded away from 0.
 Theorem \ref{eigenequal} reduces to the case that $G=GL(n,q)$.

 \begin{theorem} Let $gSL(n,q)$ be a coset of $SL(n,q)$ in $GL(n,q)$.
-For $k$ fixed, $q$ fixed, and $n \rightarrow \infty$, the proportion of elements of $gSL(n,q)$ which are derangements on k-spaces is equal to the proportion of elements of $GL(n,q)$ which are derangements on k-spaces. \end{theorem}
+For $k$ fixed, $q$ fixed, and $n \rightarrow \infty$, the proportion of elements of $gSL(n,q)$ which are regular semisimple and derangements on $k$-spaces is equal to the proportion of elements of $GL(n,q)$ which are regular semisimple and derangements on $k$-spaces. \end{theorem}

-\begin{proof} Note that whether an element fixes a k-space depends only on the cycle index data corresponding to irreducible polynomials of degree at most k.
-We prove that for any such property, the $n \rightarrow \infty$ proportion of elements which satisfy it is the same in any two cosets of $SL(n,q)$.
-The argument is inspired by generating function techniques of Britnell \cite{B1}.